This is a story that explains Pyro's origins. Pyro is a girl in this story.

 ~If you're going to play with fire, you're going to get burned.

 As a kid, I dreamed I was a dragon.
-A mighty beast that breathed fire and with every step it took, the earth shook as though it was an earthquake.
+A mighty beast that breathed fire and with every step it took, the earth shook as though with earthquakes.
 I dreamed I was a as tall as a skyscraper, towering above all and everyone that ever hurt me, everyone that ever doubted me.

 Anyone that would try to get in my way I could send away aflame, and every roadblock in my path I could simply step over or obliterate.
 I took bites out of the clouds and spat them out hurricanes.
 I was a ferocious monster and I loved it.